MicrosoftDocs/power-automate-docs/articles/desktop-flows/analyze-automation-activity-copilot.md

 *Multi-turn* prompt means you're having an ongoing conversation with the Copilot, where it remembers the context of the previous messages in the conversation.
 It's not just answering one-off questions, it's engaging in a dialogue with you, where each response is based on what's been said before.

 > [!NOTE]
-> When engaging in a multi-turn conversations, note that we currently keep track of the 5 most recent questions only.
-This means that we will start clearing the prompts that were entered first and only keep the latest 5.
-To improve response quality, we suggest limiting your follow-up questions to 4 and then restarting the chat by following the steps provided [here](#clearing-previous-prompt-context-to-start-over).
+> When engaging in a multi-turn conversations, note that we currently keep track of the five most recent questions only.
+This means that we will start clearing the prompts that were entered first and only keep the latest five.
+To improve response quality, we suggest limiting your follow-up questions to four and then restarting the chat by following the steps provided [here](#clearing-previous-prompt-context-to-start-over).

 #### Example